Smithay/smithay.github.io/content/pages/about.markdown

-The project is named after its flagship crate [smithay](https://github.com/Smithay/smithay), a library for making wayland compositors in rust, but is also home of [wayland-rs](https://github.com/Smithay/wayland-rs), a group of low-level bindings to libwayland, as well as a few other crates, either wayland utilities or needed for smithay, as well as the [Smithay book](https://smithay.github.io/book) aiming to be an in-depth explanation of wayland's structure and of how smithay and the wayland-rs crates can be used (it's currently WIP, only containing a good part of the wayland description).
+The project is named after its flagship crate [smithay](https://github.com/Smithay/smithay), a library for making wayland compositors in rust, but is also home of [wayland-rs](https://github.com/Smithay/wayland-rs), a group of low-level bindings to libwayland, as well as a few other crates, either wayland utilities or needed for smithay, and the [Smithay book](https://smithay.github.io/book) aiming to be an in-depth explanation of wayland's structure and of how smithay and the wayland-rs crates can be used (it's currently WIP, only containing a good part of the wayland description).